Matt Amato

 Matt Amato is an American film writer and director.
 His major works include music videos for artists such as Barbra Streisand, Beach House, Bon Iver, Dido, Edward Sharpe and the Magnetic Zeros, Soko, and Wild Nothing.
-He also co-founded the Los Angeles based visual arts collective, The Masses.
-In 2020, he completed his debut feature, Never My Love.
+He also co-founded with Heath Ledger the Los Angeles based visual arts collective, The Masses.
 Amato is now documenting the efforts of historic preservationist Larry Giles at the National Building Arts Center.
-Amato's music video for Trixie Mattel and Shakey Graves was released in 2022.
 Amato directed the "pastoral" music video for legendary country-folk musicians and gay activists, Lavender Country, filming in Olympic National Park.
-Amato directed his third video for Barbra Streisand released by Columbia Records on October 7, 2022.
+Amato directed his third video for Barbra Streisand released by Columbia Records and received a Gold Telly Award in 2023.

 Early life and education

 Amato grew up in St. Louis, MO and was educated by the Benedictine monks at St. Louis Priory.
 He briefly attended film school at Columbia College in Chicago before venturing to California.

 San Francisco (1990s)

 Amato began his directing career in the mid-1990s while living in San Francisco.
 Shooting on 16mm, he created music videos for San Francisco's American Music Club, Red House Painters and Tarnation.
 Amato’s videos were broadcast on MTV shows such as 120 Minutes and Subterranean.
 Experimenting with 8mm for the band Tipsy, Amato’s work aired on MTV’s electronic-music based, Amp.
 Amato continued to make progress at Palm Pictures with a video for Tijuana's Nortec Collective and live visual presentations for Supreme Beings Of Leisure.